-Mission Statement for Diversifying the Faculty and Staff of Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine
+Mission Statement for Diversifying the Faculty and Staff of Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center

-Although the demographic composition of the nation is changing such that by 2050, there will be no majority racial or ethnic group and no one group will make up more than 50 percent of the total population, the health care professional workforce is not keeping pace.
-And while approximately 20 percent of the U.S. population is estimated to have a disability, the estimation for the number of physicians with a disability is less than one percent.
+Although the demographic composition of the nation is rapidly changing, and by 2050, there will be no majority racial or ethnic group, the health care professional workforce is not keeping pace.

 Research shows that a diverse physician and basic science research workforce positively impacts the quality of care for patients.
 Preparing diverse faculty, physicians and researchers for future leadership positions in hospitals and health care organizations informs and promotes unexplored research agendas that impact health disparities and other concerns of under-served populations.
 In addition, a diverse community of senior leaders, residents and staff enhances Penn State Health/College of Medicine's ability to be innovative and to support under-represented populations more effectively.

-As a result, Penn State Health and Penn State College of Medicine are committed to recruiting, retaining, and advancing a senior leadership team and workforce that is reflective of the diversity of the nation and of the medical center’s increasingly diverse patient population.
+As a result, Penn State College of Medicine, and its affiliated academic medical center, Penn State Milton S. Hershey Medical Center, are committed to recruiting, retaining and advancing a senior leadership team and workforce that is reflective of the diversity of the nation and of the medical center’s increasingly diverse patient population.
 In addition, our commitment includes the diversity required in basic science research to meet the needs of an increasingly diverse nation.
-In this context a diverse administration, faculty, research, and staff workforce includes those from groups traditionally underrepresented in medicine (African American, Hispanic/Latino, and Native American individuals), those with military service, individuals with disabilities, and women in currently underrepresented fields.
+In this context a diverse administration, faculty, research and staff workforce includes those from groups traditionally underrepresented in medicine (African American, Hispanic/Latino, and Native American individuals), those with military service, individuals with disabilities and women in currently underrepresented fields.